 To be successful outside the university walls, graduates must be able to think contextually.

-Who would think that the search results of a web search engine are shaped by a young introvert, who was a closet writer of short stories at the time when the Seznam.cz web portal was born?
-Jiří Materna, a graduate of the MU Faculty of Informatics, has always been fascinated by artificial intelligence and natural language processing.
-His enthusiasm won him the position of research leader at always.
-His bloodshed in society Seznam.cz.
+Would you think that the results of an Internet search engine search are influenced by a young introvert who wrote short stories in a drawer at the time the Seznam.cz portal was created?
+Jiří Materna, a graduate of the Faculty of Informatics at MU, has always been attracted to the topic of artificial intelligence and computer processing of natural language.
+His enthusiasm led him to the position of head of research at Seznam.cz.

 You are the leader of the research team of the largest Czech search engine.
 Does that mean that you decide what search results appear for specific keywords?

 Yes, we create the algorithms that control the order of search results.
-While this work isn’t as visible as creating a new logo for the landing page, it’s a fascinating job and we really enjoy it.
-Improving the quality of the search engine by several per cent is a huge success for us although the average user may not even notice it, because changes are implemented continually.
+While this work isn’t as visible as creating a new logo for the landing page, it’s a fascinating job and we enjoy it.
+Improving the quality of the search engine by several percents is a huge success for us although the average user may not even notice it, because changes are implemented continually.